Sandboxie

 Sandboxie is an open-source OS-level virtualization solution for Microsoft Windows.
 It is a sandboxing solution that creates an isolated operating environment in which applications can run without permanently modifying the local system.
 This virtual environment allows for controlled testing of untrusted programs and web surfing.

 After various ownership transitions (Sophos acquired Invincea which acquired Sandboxie from the original author, Ronen Tzur), Sophos eventually dropped support and released the code as open-source.
 The day after the Sophos announcement, a third-party developer known as David Xanatos forked the open-source project and expanded it later with Sandboxie Plus.
-Meanwhile, one of the original Sandboxie developers, Tom Brown, founded the company Sandboxie Technologies after receiving permission from Sophos to take over the project.

 History

 Sandboxie was initially released in 2004 as a tool for sandboxing Internet Explorer.
 Over time, the program was expanded to support other web browsers and eventually, arbitrary apps.

 In December 2013, Invincea announced the acquisition of Sandboxie.
 The original developer Ronen Tzur further announced he would no longer be involved with the program.

 In February 2017, Sophos announced the acquisition of Invincea.
 Invincea posted an assurance in Sandboxie's website that for the time being Sandboxie's development and support would continue as normal.

-Version 4.02 introduced support for Windows x64 with the exception of Windows XP Professional x64 Edition, which was never supported.
+Version 4.02 introduced support for Windows 64-bit with the exception of Windows XP Professional x64 Edition, which was never supported.

-Windows XP SP3 was supported up to version 5.22, after which support for XP was dropped.
+Windows XP SP3 and Windows Vista SP2 were supported up to version 5.22, after which their support was dropped.
 In September 2019, Sandboxie version 5.31.4 was released under a freeware license "with plans to transition it to an open source tool".
 The previous commercial license still applied to customers with active licenses until their license expired.